RAF Chilbolton

 |

-In 1963 work commenced on building an observatory for the Radio Research Station, this opened in 1967 and is a very prominent landmark in the area, visible for many miles.
-During 1979 a firm specialising in crop spraying named Agricopters Ltd moved in with their Hiller helicopters although in later years the company ceased trading.
+In 1963 work commenced on building an observatory for the Radio Research Station.
+This facility opened in 1967 and is a prominent landmark in the area, visible for many miles.
+During 1979 a firm specialising in crop spraying named Agricopters Ltd moved in with their Hiller helicopters, although the company ceased trading in later years.

 Now

-Chilbolton these days is a very quiet peaceful place compared to when it resounded to the noise of piston and jet engines.
+Chilbolton these days is a tranquil, peaceful place compared to when it resounded to the noise of piston and jet engines.
 This is to such an extent that it is hard to believe that so many people lived, died and for a time called the airfield home.
-There again this is the same for many places that witnessed the frantic activity of aerial warfare and the perils of test flying.
+There again, this is the same for many places that witnessed the frantic activity of aerial warfare and the perils of test flying.

-Today the farmland surrounding the site is owned by Leckford Estates which is part of the John Lewis Partnership.
+Today, the farmland surrounding the site is owned by Leckford Estates, part of the John Lewis Partnership.

 A surprising amount of the old airfield remains.
-Parts of the runways and peri-tracks are still visible along with many buildings dotted around the site.
-Stonefield Park now occupies part of the domestic site and has many Nissen Huts and Stanton Air Raid shelters still in existence.
-A few light aircraft and micro-lights fly from the area near Stonefield Park so the aviation link remains, which is nice to see from an airfield that played such an important role in World War Two.
+Sections of the runways and peri-tracks are still visible, along with many buildings dotted around the site.
+Stonefield Park now occupies part of the domestic site and has many Nissen Huts and Stanton Air Raid shelters.
+A few light aircraft and micro-lights fly from the area near Stonefield Park, so the aviation link remains, which is nice to see from an airfield that played such an essential role in World War Two.

 A view down runway 02 - April 2015